jpsiyyadri/trades_api/README.md

 - price: should be a non negative real number
 - tradeType: should be BUY or SELL

-- 400 : for any invalid input paramaters
+- 400 (Bad request): for any invalid input paramaters
 - 200 : for a succesfull request

 ### GET /portfolio